The High Priestess

 Reading the card

-The High Priestess card is one of the most symbolic.
-In Rider-Waite-Smith, it is heavily tied to Kabbalah and the Temple of Solomon (as the first Masonic Lodge).
-This deck takes the view that Tarot today is rarely used in reference to Kabbalah and Masonic beliefs (although some aspects can be useful for historic interest).
+The High Priestess is one of the most symbolic cards in the Tarot.
+In the Rider-Waite-Smith tradition, it is heavily tied to Kabbalah and the Temple of Solomon (as the first Masonic Lodge).
+This deck takes the view that Tarot today is rarely used in reference to Kabbalistic and Masonic beliefs, although those aspects hold historic interest.

-For example the High Priestess has a friendship with both the Empress (Demeter) and the Queen of Pentacles (Persephone).
-The combinations of High Priestess plus Empress, and High Priestess plus Queen of Pentacles supercharge relationships, nurturing, and moving things along by trusting in your intuition, as well as bringing out your inner Goddess.
-These combinations are also true of a standard Tarot deck, but Torch-Tarot makes it explicit if you know your mythology.
+For example, the High Priestess shares a bond with both the Empress (Demeter) and the Queen of Pentacles (Persephone).
+The combination of the High Priestess with either of these cards supercharges relationships, nurturing, and progression.
+It asks you to trust your intuition and bring out your inner Goddess.
+These combinations hold true in a standard Tarot deck, but Torch-Tarot makes the connections explicit through mythology.

-There is also an affinity with other liminal archetypes such as the Hanged man (Dionysus).
-The two cards form a very powerful grouping for introspection, revealing previously hidden knowledge, intuition to make decisions plus strength to accept the outcome.
-Most importantly, this pair of cards relates to a coming together of intuition and self-contemplation, a pairing that puts your inner mind into overdrive and represents a time to answer some of the deepest questions you have.
+There is also an affinity with other liminal archetypes, such as The Hanged Man (Dionysus).
+Together, these two cards form a powerful grouping for introspection.
+They reveal hidden knowledge, provide the intuition to make decisions, and offer the strength to accept the outcome.
+Most importantly, this pair merges intuition and self-contemplation.
+This puts your inner mind into overdrive, representing a time to answer your deepest questions.

 The upright card represents strong intuition and inner foresight.
 Trust your instincts; they are probably right.
 Decision making based on intuition and gut feeling is more successful than that based on reasoning alone.